Unitarian Universalist Church of Marblehead

-All persons attending a regular Sunday Service in person are asked to wear masks in the sanctuary.
+All persons attending a regular Sunday Service in person are encouraged to wear masks in the sanctuary and a special mask-required section is set aside.

 Service Offering